Souvik0216J/RT-Chat-Application/README.md

     ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 You can start editing the main page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-## 🤝 Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📄 License